 |TWM-218||HR & Business Strategy|

 The themes listed above qualified for the program after an extensive evaluation of their utility in HR and Talent Management careers.
 However, TMI and Wharton may replace them with other courses in the interest of the quality of learning.
-All participants are informed sufficiently in advance about all such changes to help them plan their studies.

 This program is designed for senior HR professionals, high-potential experts in organizational learning & development, as well as Strategic HR & Talent Management consultants and HR business partners, who are preparing for larger, higher-impact leadership roles and assignments.